jakemeinershagen/breakin/devlog.md

 I don't love this methods, but it works well enough.

 Also, made the ball reset when the bricks run out.

+## 2/5
+Made the ball speed up when it hits the ceiling.
+For some reason, the get_normal function on the collision does not always return (0,1) in that instance.
+So, I just compare to if the y component is > than .99.